 Peak walking rate: $40

 Few public golf facilities have the rich history of Rackham.
-The Donald Ross design was commissioned in thanks to Horace Rackham, who donated the land to the city.
+The Donald Ross design was commissioned thanks to Horace Rackham, who donated the land to the city.
 Rackham immediately became of the country’s finest public facilities.
 Legendary prize fighter Joe Louis regularly played Rackham, and it was home to Ben Davis, one of the country’s first African American PGA pros.
-The design lost a little luster when a highway easement cost the original design.
-Today, the original Ross back nine remains intact, and it’s a course that should be cherished by the local golf community.
+The design lost a little luster when a highway easement claimed a large part of the origial design.
+But the Ross-designed back nine remains intact, and it’s a course that should be cherished by the local golf community.

 Monroe G&C.C. – Donald Ross – Monroe, MI